vwkd/goose/README.md

 LOG_LEVEL = trace
 ```

-Then rerun goose with the issue.
+Then rerun goose, open the newly created `log.txt`, and copy the contents into the issue.